 - Add burnable items so airflow is not restricted.
 Avoid stacking files and confidential papers tightly together like a book.

 - Light incinerator/thermal shredder from the top.
-Always incinerate with cover dome side up.
+Always incinerate with the cover dome side up.

-- Use handle & heavy gloves while handling the cover to prevent burns.
+- Use a handle & heavy gloves while handling the cover to prevent burns.

 - Do not use flammable liquids.

 - Never let the ashes build up so they touch the bottom of the angle grates.